Privacy, Confidentiality and data protection

 Your counsellor will keep the basic information you provided on the agreement form at the beginning of counselling.
 This includes your name, address, phone, email, and GP practice.
 They will subsequently write brief client notes (using a code) after each session, giving factual information of our sessions and verbal agreements.
 Your agreement form and client notes are kept in a locked cabinet.
 Your phone number is stored in your counsellors phone, which is password protected, using a code or pseudonym for the duration of counselling.
 For communications by email, email accounts are also password protected.

-As part of professional practice your counsellor may discuss the content of the sessions in confidence during clinical supervision.
+As part of professional practice your counsellor may discuss the content of the sessions in confidence during clinical supervisor (this may be with both an external supervisor and with a counselling supervisor within Chasing Zero).
 This will be using a code or pseudonym; no identifying information will be shared.
-Your contact details will be used for the purpose of contacting you.
+Your contact details will be used for the purpose of contacting you (unless you have opted to receive other information).
 Other personal data such as your name and address will be used to verify your identity, if there is a need to contact your G.P., or request for access to personal data from yourself or your representative or legitimate legal instrument such as a court order.